ReadAlongs/Studio-Web/README.md

 This mono repo combines ****** components:

- - A [stencil web component](packages/stencil-component/) for visualizing read alongs,
+ - A [stencil web component](packages/web-component/) for visualizing read alongs,
+ - An [Angular Library](packages/ngx-web-component/) that wraps the stencil web component,
+ - A [demo web application](packages/angular-demo/) to show how to use the angular library in an Angular web application.

 For maintainers
 ---------------

-This repo is managed using [Lerna].
+This repo is managed using [Lerna] and [Nx].
 We use Lerna to manage multiple, interdependent packages.
 The biggest change between using Lerna and using npm is **you can no longer run `npm install` within packages**.
 Instead, always run `npx lerna bootstrap` from the root directory of the